 - 1-10% carbohydrates

-- 1-11% fats
+- 1-11% fat

-- 4-13% dietary fibre
+- 4-13% dietary fiber

-What does it mean if a protein has a good amino acid profile?
+What is a good amino acid profile?

-|Essential amino acid||Milligram per each gram of standard protein|
+|Essential amino acid||Milligram per gram of standard protein|

-|Methionine + cisteine||2.5|
+|Methionine + cysteine||2.5|

 |Phenylalanine + tyrosine||6.3|

-How to choose a good vegan protein?
+How can I choose a quality vegan protein?

 Are vegan protein supplements only for vegans?